mikenewbon/blender-studio/docs/development.md

 #### Adding documents to the search index
 Two management commands are available:
- - `create_search_index` - creates a new index, with the uid defaulting to `MEILISEARCH_INDEX_UID` (defined in settings.py).
+ - `create_search_index` - creates a new index, with the uid  `MEILISEARCH_INDEX_UID` (defined in settings.py).
 If the index already exists, the command only updates the index settings to the values they are expected to have.
  - `index_documents` - adds documents from the database to the index.
+Also creates or updates replica indexes used for sorting of search results.
 If a document with a given `search_id` is already present in the index, it will be updated.
 Objects of the following models are indexed: films.Film, films.Asset, training.Training, training.Section, blog.Revision (only the latest revision of each post).